AqwamCreates/DataPredict/docs/API/Models/FuzzyCMeans.md

 * featureMatrix: Matrix containing data.

-* returnMode: Set whether or not to return predicted matrix instead of value with highest probability.
+* returnMode: Set whether or not to return predicted matrix instead of value with lowest distance.
 Available options are:

   * nil (Default)